heartbeatsjp/check-tls-cert/README.md

   check-tls-cert file [flags]

 Flags:
       --ca-file file         trusted CA certificates file.
 It includes intermediate certificates and a root certificate.
 Used for the ssl_trusted_certificate directive in nginx and the SSLCACertificateFile directive in Apache HTTP Server.
   -f, --cert-file file       certificates file.
 It includes a server certificate and intermediate certificates. (required) -C, --chain-file file      certificate chain file.
 It includes intermediate certificates.
 Used for the SSLCertificateChainFile directive in old Apache HTTP Server.
   -h, --help                 help for file
-  -H, --hostname hostname   hostname for verifying certificate. (required) -k, --key-file file       private key file. (required)
+  -H, --hostname hostname    hostname for verifying certificate. (required) -k, --key-file file        private key file. (required) -P, --password-file file   password file for the private key file if the private key file is encrypted.
+If it is not specified, you will be prompted to enter the password.

 Global Flags:
   -c, --critical days    critical threshold in days before expiration date (default 14)